IEvangelist/davidpine.net/content/conclusions.md

 date = "2017-02-05"
 +++

+# Live

+> <p/> Like an aggressive contagion seeking the next victim, negativity can plague an entire team's morale.
+Negativity is contagious!

 # Programming

 > <p/> In programming there isn't a "right way" but there is always a "wrong way".
 There is however a "better way", until you run out of time.